 Where should you put your next investable dollar?
-This is often the key question I answer for clients, and clarifying this for yourself will do wonders for your financial situation.
+This is a key question I answer for clients.
+Clarifying this for yourself will do wonders for your financial situation.
 Here’s where I think most people should put their money in order of priority.
-Generally you should max out the first item on the list before going down to the others, but your situation could vary, so make your own assessment or get help from a competent advisor.
+You should generally max out the first item on the list before going down to the others, but your situation could vary, so make your own assessment or get help from a competent advisor.

 Assumptions